OakLake/OakLake/README.md

+### Hi There! 👋

-Hi There!, I'm Sammy, a guy with a passion for software.
+I'm Sammy, a guy with a passion for software.

 Welcome to my profile!